 A class to explore new approaches and applications to engineering.
-Prerequisite: student must be enrolled in the ENT program and have instructor permission.

 English

 columbiabasin.edu/english

 Department Overview: The English department offers a wide range of writing courses designed to meet the needs of all who enroll.
 Offerings include review/developmental grammar and writing; expository, research and work-related writing; creative writing; and linguistics.